Scholarships

 Institutional Scholarships for New Students

-BSN Financial Opportunity Scholarship
+BSN Puerto Rico Financial Opportunity Scholarship

 This scholarship is available to new Bachelor of Science in Nursing (BSN) students with a high school GPA of 3.40 or higher who demonstrate financial need based on the FAFSA.
 Recipients may receive up to 20% off tuition and fees per quarter.
 Eligibility is determined by the Admissions Office and validated by the Financial Aid Office.
 Students must maintain Satisfactory Academic Progress (SAP) to continue receiving this scholarship.
 For more details, contact the Admissions Office.